JeremyTallant/web-scraping-challenge/README.md

 * **Mars Hemispheres**: High-resolution images of Mars' hemispheres are displayed, each accompanied by titles.
 This section allows users to explore the diverse landscapes of Mars, from its vast valleys to its towering volcanoes, highlighting the planet's geological complexity.

 ![image](images/hemispheres.png)

+Through these results, the Mars Exploration Web Application serves as an educational tool and a source of inspiration, inviting users to partake in the ongoing journey of discovery that defines our exploration of Mars.
+The application is a testament to the power of web scraping and data presentation, bridging the gap between distant worlds and our curious eyes.